 All the Beautiful Lies by Peter Swanson has just been cracked open.

-I’ve read this author once before – The Kind Worth Killing – and I really enjoyed his twisty, noir-esque, unreliable style.
+I’ve read this author once before – The Kind Worth Killing – and I really enjoyed his twisty, noir-esque, unreliable style in that book.
 This particular book is about a sexy stepmother who maybe does things with her stepson she shouldn’t after her husband “mysteriously” dies, or something like that.
 Honestly, being a stepmother with a stepson myself, I’m not totally sure how comfortable I’m going to be reading this.

 Six years ago?
 No problem.
 But now?
 When you have experience with a complicated situation like being a step-parent, it makes these kinds of stories super squeamish for me.
 Like, I CAN’T EVEN IMAGINE. *shivers*